Explainer: Shot in the dark - Early COVID-19 vaccine efficacy explained

 CAN WE EXPECT EFFICACY RATES TO HOLD UP AS TRIALS ADVANCE?

-Pfizer acknowledged on Monday that its final vaccine efficacy percentage may vary.
+Pfizer acknowledged that its final vaccine efficacy percentage may vary.
 Still, Spiegelhalter said the study’s design seems likely to generally hold up, based on the 94 sick participants.

 “In this case, the effect is so huge, even if there is a little bit of fallback - if the effects become slightly smaller over time - that is very unlikely to be significant.”